-In grade 9 and 10 students are introduced to an enhanced curriculum that fosters critical thinking, and a strong sense of internationalism.
+In grade 9 and 10 students are introduced to a variety of workshops (Grade 9) and an enhanced curriculum (Grade 10) that fosters critical thinking, and a strong sense of internationalism.
 Backward planning and scaffolding are regular practices aimed at offering consistent, clear support as students prepare for the IB Diploma Programme in grade 11 and 12.
 Projects and assessments count for their OSSD, but are enhanced by cultivating the rigorous thinking, writing, research and communication skills that are key components of the full diploma programme.
-The grade 9 and 10 courses also introduce the concepts of International-mindedness and interdisciplinary thinking that are key qualities which make IB unique.
+The grade 9 and 10 programme also introduces the concepts of International-mindedness and interdisciplinary thinking that are key qualities which make IB unique.
+During Grade 9 students take regular de-streamed courses, and participate in monthly workshops that emphasize the attributes of the IB learner profile.
+The focus of the Grade 9 programme is the whole student mindset, as well as developing transferable skills.
+Grade 10 builds on this by adding development of subject specific skills in English, French, Humanities, Mathematics and Science.